 The social and environmental impact of modern cashmere production are enormous.
 Most cashmere is produced in areas that are overgrazed which causes emission of CO2 from grassland soils and desertification and reduces animal welfare.
 Desertification also exacerbates economic hardship for nomadic herders and drives them into poverty and displacement.
 The SFA was established to bring together supply chain actors to address these concerns collaboratively.

-The aim of this collaboration is to secure cashmere as an important future source of income for herders, while enabling brands and retailers to be able to continue to benefit from its luxury status.
+The aim of this collaboration is also to secure cashmere as an important current and future source of income for herders.